 Comment: The Taylor Law Office will works client to develop and communicate a parenting and time-sharing plan that takes into to consideration the daily’s routine of the client’s children.
 Being organized in court conveys a positive impression that a client will also be able to maintain organization in the lives of the parents’ child(ren).

+If one of the parents is considering moving it is also important to consider child relocation laws in Florida.
 We are here to assist you to understand all of the factors in Florida’s time-sharing laws and work with you to present your case.
 Time-sharing, more than almost any area of the law, is about real world practical application.